Working to address one of our community’s greatest challenges.

 The Arlington Partnership for Affordable Housing (APAH) has developed and preserved quality affordable homes for low-income individuals and families for more than three decades.
-APAH continues to expand its mission beyond Arlington with their latest project, Oakwood Senior, a development bringing 150 units of affordable housing for seniors to the Lee District in Alexandria.
+APAH continues to expand its mission beyond Arlington with its latest project, Oakwood Senior, a development bringing 150 units of affordable housing for seniors to the Lee District in Alexandria.
 APAH wanted a trusted, capable partner to help them deliver their first project in Fairfax County; we are so pleased they chose DAVIS.
 We’re proud to have been selected as the general contractor at Oakwood Senior and part of APAH’s critical mission.
 Supporting our community is one of our core values, and APAH’s continued investment in the region is a perfect match for us.

 Carmen Romero, President and CEO of APAH, sees Oakwood Senior as a significant undertaking.
 "This project will allow residents to age in place and live independently while accessing resources and amenities.
 The project is transit-oriented, located near Van Dorn Street Metrorail station, and will offer great community amenities to future residents,” Romero told DAVIS.
 Mitch Crispell, Senior Real Estate Project Manager at APAH, is leading this project, and spoke about how APAH and DAVIS align.
 “We knew (DAVIS) would be on the ball, not miss anything big, mitigate risk, and deliver within the project budget,” Crispell said.
 Oakwood Senior will host one- and two-bedroom apartments, as well as community and activity rooms, a library, and a computer lab.
 The project is scheduled to be completed in Summer 2023.